Starting a tenancy

 - likely occupants, such as a partner and children

-- previous rental details
+- previous rental details and reason for moving

 - length of time they plan to rent.